harleyknd1/FakkuVerse2_0/README.md

 [![Build Status](https://travis-ci.org/browserquest/BrowserQuest.png)](https://travis-ci.org/browserquest/BrowserQuest) [![Dependency Status](https://gemnasium.com/browserquest/BrowserQuest.png)](https://gemnasium.com/browserquest/BrowserQuest)

-[BrowserQuest](http://browserquest-teambq.rhcloud.com:8000) is a HTML5/JavaScript multiplayer game experiment.
+[Fakku Verse 2.0] is a HTML5/JavaScript multiplayer game experiment.

 It has three major parts:

 * the server side, which runs using Node.js
 * the client side, which runs using javascript in your browser
-* the database side, which runs using Redis
+* the database side, which runs using MySQL

 Browser Support
 ---------------

-* Firefox - Works well.
+* Firefox - Still In Development
-* Chrome - Works well.
+* Chrome - Still In Development
-* Chromium - Works well.
+* Chromium - Still In Development
-* Opera 15.x - Works well.
+* Opera 15.x - Still In Development
-* Opera 12.16 - Background music doesn't play.
-Everything else works (Very slow though).
+* Opera 12.16 - Still In Development
-* Safari 6.x - Background music doesn't play.
-Everything else works well.
+* Safari 6.x - Still In Development
-* IE 10.x - Doesn't work.
-Other versions untested.
+* IE 10.x - Still In Development

 How to get it going
 -------------------